hbrennan72/Java-Applications/README.md

 Java Applications

-This is a collection of various projects I have completed at Lansing Community College.
-The course was CITP 190, Introduction to Java.
+This is a collection of various projects I have completed while enrolled in CITP 190: Introduction to Java at Lansing Community College.